dflook/terraform-github-actions/terraform-validate/README.md

     <img src="validate.png" width="1000">
 </p>

-If the terraform configuration is not valid, the build is failed.
+If the Terraform configuration is not valid, the build is failed.

 ## Inputs

 * `path`

-  Path to the terraform root module
+  Path to the Terraform root module

   - Type: string
   - Optional